 - PureCircle, headquartered in Malaysia, is the market leader in terms of stevia volume sold worldwide.
 PureCircle sells an array of stevia products, including enzymatically modified stevia and specialized formulations.
-PureCircle has also been working on bringing Reb M products to market, through both its agriculture program and alternative methods (bioconversion and/or fermentation). - Zhucheng Haotian is a stevia extract producer based in China, selling significant volumes of stevia extracts to customers internationally.

-- Sweet Green Fields, headquartered in the United States with its manufacturing performed by partners in China, has partnered with Tate & Lyle to sell both stevia extracts and enzymatically modified stevia products to the international market. - Ingredion Incorporated, headquartered in Brazil, has been growing stevia in Brazil since 2007 (through a long-term partnership with Morita Kagaku Kogyo Co., Ltd. of Japan) and marketing a high-grade RA product called Enliten.
+PureCircle has also been working on bringing Reb M products to market, through both its agriculture program and alternative methods (bioconversion and/or fermentation). - Zhucheng Haotian is a stevia extract producer based in China, selling significant volumes of stevia extracts to customers internationally. - Sweet Green Fields, headquartered in the United States with its manufacturing performed by partners in China, has partnered with Tate & Lyle to sell both stevia extracts and enzymatically modified stevia products to the international market. - Ingredion Incorporated, headquartered in Brazil, has been growing stevia in Brazil since 2007 (through a long-term partnership with Morita Kagaku Kogyo Co., Ltd. of Japan) and marketing a high-grade RA product called Enliten.
 Recently, in partnership with Sweegen, Ingredion is promoting RM extracts produced through bioconversion technology developed by Sweegen.
+Ingredion has also partnered with Amyris for fermentation-based RM products.
 It is as yet unproven whether they will be able to deliver significant quantities of high-purity RM extracts at commercially acceptable prices.
 It also remains to be seen whether such products, while marketed as derived from stevia leaf, are preferred to those that are actually produced directly from stevia leaf. - Cargill, an international producer and marketer of food and agricultural products, launched the TRUVIA tabletop stevia brand.
-Recently, fermentated stevia has entered the market, through a partnership between Cargill and Evolva, but the timing for a commercial launch of the product by Cargill/Evolva remains to be seen. - DSM is also working on a fermentated stevia product.
-However, fermentated stevia has encountered production challenges; moreover, it is not produced from the stevia plant and we expect that many consumers will prefer stevia produced from the plant itself. - Guilin Layn Natural Ingredients Corp. ("Layn") is headquartered in China, and in addition to producing and selling stevia extracts internationally, is a significant producer of monk fruit extracts and sells these internationally.
+Cargill and DSM have entered into a joint venture through Avansya for the production of fermentated stevia. - Guilin Layn Natural Ingredients Corp. ("Layn") is headquartered in China, and in addition to producing and selling stevia extracts internationally, is a significant producer of monk fruit extracts and sells these internationally.
 Layn has partnered with Firmenich for Firmenich to be the exclusive distributor of Layn's sweetener products. - Monk Fruit Corporation is believed to be the market leader for monk fruit, in terms of volume sold worldwide.

 The main challenge in the adoption of stevia by food and beverage companies has been the difficulties that they have experienced in formulating with stevia to develop a good tasting product.
 Improvements in extraction technology and advancements in understanding of stevia formulation have enabled launches of products that have overcome the aftertaste issues.
-Advances in the development of other key steviol glycosides, such as Reb B, Reb C, Reb D, and particularly Reb M, as well as other hovel glycosides, will further overcome the taste issues associated with stevia.
+Advances in the development of other key steviol glycosides, such as Reb B, Reb C, Reb D, and particularly Reb M, as well as other novel glycosides, will further overcome the taste issues associated with stevia.

 Reb M is viewed as a possible key solution to addressing the taste and formulation issues, but it remains to be seen when the price points will become low enough for widespread adoption.

-With respect to monk fruit, while smaller companies exist, the market is predominated by two companies in addition to GLG - Guilin Layn and Monk Fruit Corporation (fka BioVittoria).
+With respect to monk fruit, while smaller companies exist, the market is predominated by two companies - Guilin Layn and Monk Fruit Corporation (fka BioVittoria).
 While these two companies have a longer history in monk fruit, GLG's production capacity and agricultural expertise developed in the stevia industry positions us well to be successful in the monk fruit space.